-A statement must accompany every audit proposal that confirms the auditor does not have a conflict of interest (perceived or real) with the PWU.
-If an auditor has previously provided services to a PWU, the audit proposal must include a table summarising the history of paid work between the parties and a conflict of interest assessment and declaration.
+If an auditor has previously provided services to a PWU, the audit proposal should include a table summarising the history of paid work between the parties and a conflict of interest assessment and declaration.

 After engaging the auditors, we set the initial schedule for audit milestones.
 To ensure the appropriate PWU staff members are available for the audit, we will consult the PWU and auditor about our initial milestone schedule.
 We can adjust this schedule to ensure we get the best outcome from the audit.
 In general, the final schedule will be consistent with the milestones outlined in Section 3.3.